 - Autor: Joacim Vestvik-Lunde

-- Keywords:: Business Assurance, Energy
+- Keywords:: Business Assurance, Power and renewables

 Driven by cost control, companies are committed to energy efficiency but most are only scratching the surface, not tapping into their full potential.
 These findings emerge from an international survey conducted by DNV GL - Business Assurance, a world leader among certification bodies, and the research institute GFK Eurisko, on more than 1,557 professionals from businesses in different sectors in Europe, the Americas and Asia.